Cross-Modality Sub-Image Retrieval using Contrastive Multimodal Image Representations: Results

 Figure~\ref{fig:barplot} summarizes the results for full-sized and patch queries, with numbers from Tables~\ref{tab:FullSize} and \ref{tab:Patch} averaged over retrieval directions (BF query within SHG and SHG query within BF).

-\textbf{Re-Ranking}: Re-ranking is evaluated only for the best performing system: using SURF on CoMIRs.
-Figure~\ref{fig:rerank} shows the distributions of matching ranks for the query images in the test set for the following three cases: (i) no re-ranking, (ii) a refined approach by re-ranking the top-15, and (iii) top-30 matches, by repeating the BoW computations for these top matches.
+\textbf{Re-Ranking}: Re-ranking is evaluated only as a part of the proposed pipeline: with using SURF on CoMIRs to create a BoW.
 In Table~\ref{tab:ReRankFull}, we see that re-ranking among the top-15 retrieval matches can boost the top-10 retrieval performance for full-sized images, increasing retrieval accuracy to 62.0\% (BF as query) and 66.4\% (SHG as query); or 75.4\% and 83.6\% respectively for re-ranking among the top-30 matches.
-Table~\ref{tab:ReRankPatch} shows that re-ranking among the top-15 retrieval matches can boost the top-10 retrieval performance also for patch queries, increasing retrieval accuracy to 41.8\% (BF as query) and 53.7\% (SHG as query); or 51.5\% and 63.4\% respectively for re-ranking among the top-30 matches.
+Table~\ref{tab:ReRankPatch} shows that re-ranking among the top-15 retrieval matches can boost the top-10 retrieval performance also for patch queries, increasing retrieval accuracy to 41.8\% (BF as query) and 53.7\% (SHG as query); or to 51.5\% and 63.4\% respectively for re-ranking among the top-30 matches.